Researchers are in a quest for finding solutions to food and feed industries.

 Makron ja Fiberlaboratory, productive collaboration since 2005.
 Read more

-The FiberLaboratory is South-Eastern Finland University of Applied Sciences bioproduct technology innovation center located in Savonlinna.
-The laboratory develops technology and innovations for the processing and forestry industry, as well as for chemical, measurement, regulation and automation system manufacturers.
-The FiberLaboratory conducts research and development of an international standard and trains process engineers.
+The FiberLaboratory is South-Eastern Finland University of Applied Sciences bioproduct technology innovation centre located in Savonlinna.
+The laboratory develops technology and innovations for the processing and forestry industry, as well as for chemical, measurement, control and automation system manufacturers.
+The FiberLaboratory conducts research and development of an international standard and educates bioproduct technology engineers.

 Our goal is that results and new solutions underpin the competitiveness of companies in the South Savo region.
 The FiberLaboratory offers an extensive range of services that are tailored to customer requirements.
 Annual level of turnover is approximately 1,5-2 million euros.
 These include expert services, as well as test-run and laboratory services.